Fisk (TV series): Production

-The first series was originally announced in late 2020 as Entitled.
+The first series of Fisk was originally announced in late 2020 as Entitled.
 Filming took place in North Melbourne and other locations during the COVID-19 pandemic, with strict protocols on room density and proximity.
 Large groupings had to be avoided.
 In November 2021, it was announced that a second series had been commissioned by ABC (released 2022).
 In November 2023, it was announced that a third series had been commissioned by ABC (aired 2024).

 All three series are co-created by Flanagan and Vincent Sheehan, co-written by Flanagan and her sister Penny Flanagan, and co-directed by Flanagan and Tom Peterson.
+Flanagan had worked with Peterson before, preparing five-minute segments for each episode The Weekly.

-Vincent Sheehan did not come back to write Season 3, however came back as a producer, along with Nicole Minchin.
+Sheehan did not return to write Season 3; however he co-produced it, along with Nicole Minchin.